canonical/shim-review/README.md

 If you had no previous signed shim, say so here.
 Otherwise a simple _yes_ will do.
 *******************************************************************************

- * Pre-SBAT shims were revoked in dbx update.
+ * Pre-SBAT shims were revoked in a dbx update.
  * We use a self-managed CA certificate as the VENDOR_CERT.
  * Vulnerable artefacts signed by the CA are revoked via VENDOR_DBX or SBAT.
+ * This shim ships an SBAT policy of "shim,4\ngrub,5\ngrub.proxmox,2", so it will not boot GRUB2 builds older than SBAT generation 5, i.e. those affected by the CVEs listed above.

 *******************************************************************************
 ### If your boot chain of trust includes a Linux kernel:
 ### Is upstream commit [1957a85b0032a81e6482ca4aab883643b8dae06e "efi: Restrict efivar_ssdt_load when the kernel is locked down"](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=1957a85b0032a81e6482ca4aab883643b8dae06e) applied?
 ### Is upstream commit [75b0cea7bf307f362057cc778efe89af4c615354 "ACPI: configfs: Disallow loading ACPI tables when locked down"](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=75b0cea7bf307f362057cc778efe89af4c615354) applied?
 ### Is upstream commit [eadb2f47a3ced5c64b23b90fd2a3463f63726066 "lockdown: also lock down previous kgdb use"](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=eadb2f47a3ced5c64b23b90fd2a3463f63726066) applied?
 Hint: upstream kernels should have all these applied, but if you ship your own heavily-modified older kernel version, that is being maintained separately from upstream, this may not be the case.
 If you are shipping an older kernel, double-check your sources; maybe you do not have all the patches, but ship a configuration, that does not expose the issue(s).
 *******************************************************************************
 All Ubuntu kernels in all currently supported series have the above